2 July 2008

 Through these means of organising we will be able to build a decision-making structure from the bottom up and not the top down, as is presently the case.
 A structure that will be strong enough both to combat the coming repression and overthrow the system of capitalism as a whole, which puts the wealth and power of a few before the lives and needs of billions.

 The Anti-Repression Network is non-sectarian and open to any groups, communities or individuals who have already, or could fall victim to State repression.
 Our aim is to spread awareness around the issues of political repression in Southern Africa and. more importantly, via practical aid to its victims. to build a community of resistance willing to support communities and activists who find themselves targeted by the State, capital or their agents for the roles they play in building a new world or simply defending their homes.

 In other words … YOU ARE THE ANTI-REPRESSION NETWORK.
 Right then, let’s get on with it.
 The future can and must be ours!

 Black Alert was the bulletin of the Anarchist Black Cross- South Africa (ABC-SA), a project that was linked to Bikisha Media Collective, Zabalaza Books and the Zabalaza Action Group (in Durban).
 These groups later merged into the Zabalaza Anarchist Communist Federation (later, Front) in May 2003: more on the ZACF here.

-However, both Black Alert and the ABC-SA continued to operate as a ZACF project.
+Both Black Alert and the ABC-SA continued to operate as a ZACF project.